Smartphone Security Guide: The Easiest Way to Keep Your Phone & Data Safe

 And since we brought up this subject: don’t connect your smartphone to unknown computers.
 They might be infected with malware and end up infecting your mobile too.

-10. Tenth layer of protection: use a secure connection.
+10. The tenth layer of protection: use a secure connection.

 Only use secure wireless connections.
 That means no free or public wi-fi, especially when you’re accessing sensitive data (yes, we’re talking about that Starbucks connection.
 And the airport wi-fi also falls under this warning!).
 Information sent via public networks can be accessed by anyone who knows how to view it.